- Competitive analysis is the process of evaluating your competition for the sake of improving your own SEO strategy.

 WHAT GOES INTO A COMPETITIVE ANALYSIS

 It’s critical that you determine your goals before you dive into a competitive landscape analysis.
-Your goals will shape the questions you ask, as well as the format of the final deliverable.
+Your goals will shape the questions you ask while you do keyword research as well as the final deliverable.
 Are you looking for gaps in your content strategy?
 Do you want to rank number one for a specific keyword?
 Or do you want to uncover the secret of your competitions B2B SEO strategy?

 Identify direct and indirect competitors